 However, the company has not confirmed either the bit-rate or the frame-rate of the video recording capability.

-The official post also shared the official picture of the upcoming mirrorless camera from Nikon.
+The official post also shared Nikon’s official picture of the upcoming mirrorless camera.
 From the very outset, the camera looks like the biggest mirrorless camera the company has ever made.

 Moreover, the camera also has a built-in vertical and horizontal grip.
 A few other sources have revealed that the camera will feature additional features such as dual battery and memory card support.